Colorful Shirts for a Colorful Bereavement Quilt

 We worked together to achieve the look she wanted, going through several iterations until we were both happy with the result.
 Making the wheel called upon my drafting skills (such as they are) because I had no pattern for the wheel, which was quite large.
-Because it wasn’t feasible to use a prefigured pattern from my EQ7 software, I literally went back to the pencil and the string trick to make the initial diameter, something I learned in grammar school.
-And it worked.
+Because it wasn’t feasible to use a prefigured pattern from my EQ7 software, I literally went back to what I learned in grammar school.
+The pencil and string trick to make the initial diameter worked just fine.
 I made the spokes using an old tried and true method (keep trying until you get it right.)

 To add interest to the border and meaning to the quilt, I used swatches from each of the other shirts to ring the quilt.

 Using words of Rene’s choosing, I embroidered a label which I attached to the back, using Rene’s nickname for her husband – Snickey.
 She loved it.